The-Wizardium/UI-Wizard/README.md

 <!-- #region CHRONICLES OF THE SAPPHIRE SANCTUM -->

-*Sealed within the mist-shrouded **Sapphiraz Sanctum**, where ethereal interfaces shimmer in eternal twilight, the *UI Wizard* (foo_ui_wizard) is a spellbinding chapter of *The Wizardium*’s grimoire.
-Its runic seal, broken only by those who master window enchantment, reshapes foobar2000’s interface with mischievous elegance, from glass-like Aero effects to borderless designs.*
+*Sealed within the luminous **Sapphiraz Sanctum**, where ethereal interfaces shimmer in eternal twilight, the **UI Wizard** is a spellbinding chapter of **The Wizardium**’s grimoire.
+Its runic seal, the radiant **ᛋ Sowilo**, yields only to masters of window enchantment, reshaping foobar2000’s form with mischievous elegance — from glass-like Aero effects to borderless designs that defy mortal UI constraints.*

 <br>